AdobePartnerTechnicalServices/AEMAsACloudService/README.md

 # AEM as a Cloud Service - Scenarios

 These Use Scenearios are provided by Adobe Demo team, PTS customized a little bit to fit with sandbox environments.
+Partner could have holistic understanding by walking through these use Scenarios.

 1. [Deploy Your First Project to AEM as a Cloud Service](./01_Deploy_Custom_Project/README.md )
 2. [Merge Two Projects & Deploy](./02_Project_Merge/README.md)